 The Best-Ever Chicken Piccata Recipe

-After a long day, you just want to come home and turn to a true comfort meal.
-Enter: chicken piccata.
+After a long day, you just want to come home to a true comfort meal.
+Enter chicken piccata.
 In case you're unfamiliar with this classic Italian staple, piccata translates to "cooked in a lemon and butter sauce."
-And the dish is just that—juicy thin pieces of chicken breast, dredged in flour and smothered in a zesty lemon-butter sauce, then topped with capers for an extra burst of flavor.
+And the dish is just that—juicy, thin pieces of chicken breast dredged in flour and smothered in a zesty lemon-butter sauce, then topped with capers for an extra burst of flavor.

 With this recipe, you can have a chicken dinner on the table in about 30 minutes.
 Not to mention, you'll be using classic Italian ingredients you probably already have in your kitchen.
-That's our idea of the perfect healthy weeknight dinner!
+That's our idea of a perfect, healthy, weeknight dinner!

 Pro tip: If you've finished the chicken but have some leftover piccata sauce, warm it up the next day and add cooked shrimp, or use it as a deliciously creamy pasta sauce for linguine.
 The sauce is so versatile, you'll want to come up with new ways to use it!

 3 chicken breasts